dart-archive/www.dartlang.org/src/site/effective-dart/usage/index.markdown

 It's *not* a good idea to use this for `void` members.
-Readers expect `=>` to mean "returns a useful value", so even though it can be terse to use `=>` for member that doesn't return anything, it's clearer to use `{ ... }`.
+Readers expect `=>` to mean "returns a useful value", so even though it can be terse to use `=>` for a member that doesn't return anything, it's clearer to use `{ ... }`.

 ## Constructors